NaifZaghmout/Drive-safe-quiz-game/README.md

   - Containes a header.
   - Contains an image in the center .
-  - An orange back-ground color.
+  - orange back-ground color.
-  - Contain About the quiz game secation.
+  - Contains About the quiz game secation.
-  - Contain a test form.
+  - Contains a test form.

   ![home page](assets/images/homepag.png)